 Focus on perinatal mental health

 Welcome to Priory Bitesize.
-This month we spoke to Dr Jaya Gowrisunkur, Consultant Psychiatrist at The Priory Hospital Altrincham, about some of the mental health challenges faced by women during and after pregnancy.
+This month we spoke to Dr Jaya Gowrisunkur, Consultant Psychiatrist at Priory Hospital Altrincham, about some of the mental health challenges faced by women during and after pregnancy.

-Perinatal refers to the period from when pregnancy begins to the first year after the baby is born.
+The word 'perinatal' refers to the period from when pregnancy begins to the first year after the baby is born.
 Pregnancy and the postnatal period can involve major psychological changes for a woman.
 It is well recognised that a woman’s mental state during this time can significantly influence:

 - The mental and physical health and development of the baby

 - The woman’s relationships including with her partner and family and within her working environment

 - Obstetric outcomes

 Fast and intensive changes for women during and after pregnancy can be psychological, physical and social.
 However, it is mental health that is reported to be the leading cause of maternal deaths in the UK.
 Over half of these deaths are known to be suicide and the majority of these take place in the 6-week pre-delivery and 12-week post-delivery period; postnatal depression affects approximately 10% of mothers.

 The course and prognosis of mental illness in the perinatal period does not, apart from the case of bipolar disorder, differ from that of similar conditions in the general population.